gautriv/apidocumentation/pages/mydoc/whatwritersdo.md

 Technical writers also document other aspects of APIs, such as the overall architecture, the security features, and the limitations.
 They strive to create documentation that is clear, concise, and accurate.

-Here are some additional examples of what technical writers might document in an API:
+Here are some additional examples of what you might document in an API:

 * The required permissions for each method.
 * The expected format of the data that is passed to and returned by the API.